Swaroop-Acharya/Swaroop-Acharya/README.md

 Just a guy who loves to code, occasionally cries over his own code… and then fixes it (probably while crying).

-Trust me, I take memory management seriously.
+Trust me, I take clean code seriously.
 (Okay, maybe not *that* seriously.)

 #### Fun Facts